burhanuddinezzy/CIMD-Cloud-Infrastructure-Monitoring-Database/Project_SOW.md

 #### Tables with Live Data Ingestion (via Telegraf or Custom Scripts):

 - `server_metrics`: Stores real-time performance metrics for individual servers (e.g., cpu_usage, memory_usage, network_in_bytes).
-- `application_logs`: Stores detailed, structured logs from various applications.
-While designed for potential ingestion from a custom application, for this project, these logs are sourced from processed Nginx access logs via Custom Python Scripts (demonstrating extraction and transformation of web server logs into a more structured application context).
 - `error_logs`: Stores classified and actionable error events.
 This table is populated by Custom Python Scripts that process and categorize raw Nginx error logs originating from Elasticsearch.

 #### Tables Populated with Mock Data (for Project Scope Demonstration):

+- `application_logs`: Stores detailed, structured logs from various applications.
+While designed for potential ingestion from a custom application (which I'm not going to build as it will increase SOW a good bit; And the SOW has already increase quite a bit.
+This project needs to come to an end at some point.), for this project, these logs mock log data.
 - `alert_configuration`: Defines rules and thresholds for generating alerts.
 - `applications`: A catalog of monitored applications.
 - `cost_data`: Tracks cloud resource costs.